"Do it for Babydog" vaccine lottery didn't get the job done

 To that end, having Gov. Jim Justice and his English bulldog being the face of West Virginia’s vaccination campaign might not convince more people to be vaccinated.
 But some West Virginia counties are trying something else.

-Hancock County has one of the highest vaccination rates in all of West Virginia, with 63.7% of residents over 18 having received at least one dose, compared to the statewide rate of 57.7%.
+Hancock County has one of the highest vaccination rates in all of West Virginia, with 63.7 percent of residents over 18 having received at least one dose, compared to the statewide rate of 57.7 percent.

 Jackie Huff, the administrator of the Hancock County Health Department, said she reached out to local businesses and teachers, enlisting them to encourage their employees and students to get vaccinated.